How the mutuelle (public health insurance fund) works in Belgium

 Key facts:

-• Membership is mandatory for residents.
+• Membership is mandatory for residents who are paying social security contributions.

 • It provides compulsory health coverage (doctor visits, hospitals, maternity, prescriptions).